chaitu786/Zoom_car.Com/README.md

 # <span style="color:red"> About Website: </span>

- [Zoomcar](www.zoomcar.com) Zoomcar, is an Indian self-drive car rental company, headquartered in Bangalore, India.
+ [Zoomcar](https://www.zoomcar.com/in/) , is an Indian self-drive car rental company, headquartered in Bangalore, India.
 The company was founded in 2013 by David Back and Greg Moran.
 It currently operates in 34+ cities.
  Self-drive cars from Zoomcar have given customers more control, privacy, and freedom.
 Book a self-drive car in any city you visit with the Zoomcar app on your phone and feel at home wherever you go.

 # <span style="color:red"> Tech Stack Used: </span>

-We have used EJS, CSS, Advance JavaScript, Paytm Payment API, Google API, Express, NPM packages, MongoDb Atlas realtime storage for building this Project.
+We have used HTML, CSS, Advance JavaScript, ZoomCar Home Page API, , NPM packages, Node JS  realtime storage for building this Project.
 We also used tools like GitHub for collaboration of our project, Slack & Zoom as means of a communication channel.

 # <span style="color:red"> Details of Tech stack used: </span>

-<b>EJS:</b>
+<b>HTML:</b>

-We have used Embedded JavaScript Template (ejs) for frontend to communicate with Backend.
+We have used HTML for frontend .

  <b>CSS:</b>